 If you’re looking to visit several temples in one day, or would just like a bit more insight into temples in Bali, then you might consider taking a temple tour.

-If you’re interested in visiting the Uluwatu Temple for the Kecak Dance, this one will get you there.
-It also includes a stop for a delicious seafood dinner in Jimbaran Bay.
+If you’re interested in visiting the Uluwatu Temple for the Kecak Dance,

 If you’re planning on visiting Bali’s temples, then you should be aware of the dress code for entering.
 Not only is adhering to this respectful, but it is also required for entering.